kubernetes/community/contributors/design-proposals/local-pv-provisioner.md

 # Local PV Distributed Static Provisioner
 Authors: @verult, @msau42

-The current preference is [design 3](#design-3-event-driven-with-custom-resources).
+The current preference is [design 5](#design-5-worker-as-jobs-watcher-in-daemonset).

 ## Design Goals
 1. Limit all PV object interactions to a single master pod in order to minimize node access to the Kubernetes system.
 The original discussion is [here](https://github.com/kubernetes/community/pull/989#discussion_r135397619).
 1. Assume disk deletion is asynchronous, as required by block volumes.

-In all designs mentioned below, the provisioner will be run in a master-minion configuration.
+In all designs mentioned below, the provisioner will be run in a master-worker configuration.
 ProvisionerWorkers are deployed on every node in a DaemonSet (just as before) and ProvisionerMaster is deployed in a Deployment on a trusted node.

 ## Related Works
 * Original provisioner design, [here](https://github.com/kubernetes-incubator/external-storage/tree/master/local-volume/provisioner#design).